JerBouma/jerbouma/README.md

 Thank you for taking the time to visit this page!

-I’m Jeroen Bouma, a Financial Risk Analyst at A.S.R., one of the largest Dutch insurance companies with over €120 billion AUM.
-I analyze profitability and investment risks in different risk frameworks (Solvency II and internal models), providing insights into portfolio sensitivities and their relationship with liabilities, assess the impact of month-to-month changes and contribute to the development of Python models for improved valuation and financial risk measurement.
+I’m Jeroen Bouma, a Quantitative Investment Strategist at a.s.r. asset management, one of the largest Dutch insurance companies with over €120 billion AUM.
+I am responsible for spearheading innovative initiatives within the asset management divisions by utilizing Python, particularly in portfolio analytics and optimization.
+Furthermore, I conduct Asset Liability Management (ALM) and Strategic Asset Allocation (SAA) analyses, encompassing a spectrum of topics including hedging strategies, liquidity risk management, Solvency II optimization, and asset-only studies.

-I joined A.S.R. after working at OpenBB, an innovative open-source company transforming investment research, and PGGM, a prominent Dutch pension fund managing over €300 billion.
-What ties these experiences together, and reflects my own passion, is the incorporation of (advanced) Python modeling within Quantitative Finance
+I joined a.s.r. asset management. after working at OpenBB, an innovative open-source company transforming investment research, and PGGM, a prominent Dutch pension fund managing over €300 billion.
+What ties these experiences together, and reflects my own passion, is the incorporation of (advanced) Python modeling within Quantitative Finance.

 [![Jeroen Bouma's GitHub stats](https://github-readme-stats.vercel.app/api?username=JerBouma&show_icons=true&theme=graywhite&include_all_commits=true&count_private=true&hide=contribs)](https://github.com/JerBouma)